rapidan/admin_data/README.markdown

 * Supports name spaced models like Vehicle::Car and Vehicle::Engine.

+* Models defined in the app/models folder inside a plugin are picked up.

 * Next to association a count of number of associated records is shown.

 * Al the associated records are links so one can navigate from record to record.